hgsigner/gootstrap/README.md

 |-- project_name
     |-- .gitignore
     |-- REAMDE.md
+    |-- CHANGELOG.md
     |-- project_name.go
     |-- project_name_test.go
     |-- doc.go
 ```

-File names you can pass to `--no-{files separated by "-"}`: `travis, gitignore, license, readme, main, test and doc`
+File names you can pass to `--no-{files separated by "-"}`: `travis, gitignore, license, readme, main, test, doc and changelog`

 - - -
 I know that there are tons of things I could do to make it better, but, for now, it meets my needs.
 I'll be improving it.